syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-resolve-exception-when-using-Excel97to2003-with-large-number-of-row-column-index.md

 # How to avoid exception when using Excel97 to 2003 with large number of rows column index?

-When creating a new workbook, it defaults to the Excel97to2003 version, which supports only 65,536 rows and 256 columns.
-If the row or column index exceeds this limit, an ArgumentException is thrown.
-To avoid this exception, we recommend setting the default version of the IApplication to Xlsx.
+By default, when creating a new workbook, it is set to Excel97to2003 version which supports only 65536 rows and 256 columns.
+When the row and column index exceeds this limit, an ArgumentOutOfRange exception is thrown.
+To fix this, the DefaultVersion needs to be set as Xlsx.
+This version supports 1048576 rows and 16384 columns.

 The following code snippet shows how to set the default version of IApplication to Xlsx.